Loud-Clear/ios-hub/README.md

 ## News

+2017-06

+- `Observation`: Bug fixes in NSObject+Observe.

 2017-02-22

-- `CCTableViewManager` now has `.defaultSection` property which will create and add a default section when accessed first time.
+- `Table`: `CCTableViewManager` now has `.defaultSection` property which will create and add a default section when accessed first time.